Akasi-M-P/MyInstagram-clone/README.md

 # MyInstagram-clone

-This repo contains a Clone of Instagram Log Form
+This repo contains a Clone of Instagram Log In Form